EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 1. Open the file `src/TrafficControlService/Repositories/InMemoryVehicleStateRepository.cs` in VS Code.

 1. This is the repository used by the TrafficControlService.
 Inspect the code in this class.
-As you can see, this repository uses a very simple in-memory Dictionary to store the state.
+As you can see, this repository uses a very simple in-memory dictionary to store the state.
 The license-number of the vehicle is used as the key.
 You are going to replace this implementation with one that uses Dapr state management.

 1. Create a new file `src/TrafficControlService/Repositories/DaprVehicleStateRepository.cs` in VS Code.

 1. Create a new `DaprVehicleStateRepository` class in this file that implements the `IVehicleStateRepository` interface.
+Use this snippet to get started:

+    ```csharp
+    using System;
+    using System.Net.Http;
+    using System.Net.Http.Json;
+    using System.Threading.Tasks;
+    using TrafficControlService.Models;

+    namespace TrafficControlService.Repositories
+    {
+      public class DaprVehicleStateRepository : IVehicleStateRepository
+      {
+        public async Task<VehicleState> GetVehicleStateAsync(string licenseNumber)
+        {
+          throw new NotImplementedException();
+        }

+        public async Task SaveVehicleStateAsync(VehicleState vehicleState)
+        {
+          throw new NotImplementedException();
+        }
+      }
+    }
+    ```

-1. Add a private constant field named `DAPR_STORE_NAME` in this class holding the name of the state management component to use.
+1. Add a private constant field named `DAPR_STORE_NAME` of type string in this class, holding the name of the state management component to use.
 This is `statestore`.

 1. Expand the class with a private field named `_httpClient` that holds an instance of a `HttpClient` and a constructor that accepts a `HttpClient` instance as argument and initializes this field:

+    ```csharp
+    private readonly HttpClient _httpClient;

+    public DaprVehicleStateRepository(HttpClient httpClient)
+    {
+      _httpClient = httpClient;
+    }
+    ```

 1. The URL for saving data using the Dapr state API is: `http://localhost:<daprPort>/v1.0/state/<statestore-name>`.
 You'll use this API to store the VehicleState.
 Replace the implementation of the `SaveVehicleStateAsync` method with the following code: